nanum-jeon/nanum-jeon.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

-# Research Agenda: Understanding Life Course Inequalities
+## Understanding Life Course Inequalities

 My research bridges **two key fields in sociology**.
 The first examines how **welfare state systems and mobility regimes** shape life risks and disruptions, fundamentally influencing patterns of social inequality.
 The second investigates how **social institutions structure life trajectories**, exploring how they can either reinforce or mitigate social stratification.
 By connecting these distinct areas of inquiry, I examine how life risks unfold over time, materialize, and lead to specific consequences for social inequality.

-## Research Focus and Methods
 My research particularly highlights **intra-group inequality by race and gender**.
 I explore how different experiences with social institutions—including **college education, labor market participation, welfare receipt, and family dynamics** shape social stratification.
 This approach reveals how inequalities develop not just between different social groups, but also within these groups across the life course.

 My research integrates three key perspectives: